 - organising key social responsiveness programmes as examples of good practice

-- in partnership with the Centre for Open Learning (COL), developing a practical short course around HIV and AIDS
+- in partnership with the Centre for Extra-Mural Studies (EMS), developing a practical short course around HIV and AIDS

 The work of HAICU is organised around an annual report to Council that tracks the continuing strengthening and effectiveness of the university's response to the HIV/AIDS epidemic through defined areas of intervention.